Update: The Cromhouthuis is permanently closed for visitors. The Biblical museum is no longer housed in the Cromhouthuis.

 The Cromhouthuis Museum and the Biblical Museum are both housed in one of Amsterdam’s most beautiful 17th-century canal houses.
 The stately mansion once belonged to Jacob Cromhout, a wealthy and powerful merchant.
 The Cromhout family enjoyed collecting art.
 The museums are open to visitors.

 In 1660, the Amsterdam merchant Jacob Cromhout bought four plots of land along the prestigious Amsterdam canal, the Herengracht.
 He built four houses here; two ‘twin houses’.

 The Cromhout family lived in the Cromhouthuis for almost two hundred years.
-During that time the family was part of the enclosed circle of elite citizens of protestant religion who ruled Amsterdam.
+During that time the family was part of the enclosed circle of elite citizens of the protestant religion who ruled Amsterdam.